monkalche/pumpfun-solana-prediction-market/README.md

 This project was inspired by the work of [insert inspirations].
 Special thanks to [insert acknowledgments].

 Contact
-If you have any questions or feedback, please reach out to us at [insert contact email or GitHub handle].
+If you have any questions or feedback, please reach out to us at [raymondcasy@gmail.com].

-Screenshots

-[Insert screenshots of your smart contract's UI]

 I hope this sample README file helps inspire you to create a compelling introduction to your Solana Pump.Fun smart contract!